 My Mess is a Bit of a Life by Georgia Pritchett

-In the book, we follow Georgia through all of her firsts; her first days at school, her first time traveling alone, her first miscarriage, and her first baby.
+In Georgia Pritchett's memoir, readers follow her through all of her firsts; her first days at school, her first time travelling alone, her first miscarriage, and her first baby.

 |Courtesy of Jo Unwin Literary Agency|